To our Customers and Community,

 - Complying with Government regulations for physical distancing, and limiting classroom participants to 9 or less personnel with 4m2+ spacing and room capacities

 - Ongoing education and awareness to our team members on personal hygiene, classroom cleaning, physical distancing and self-isolation requirements

 - Development of FSA’s COVID19 Policy, risk registers and Action Plan, along with our business continuity plan

 - Adjustments to Training Procedures, including the introduction of remote learning for suitable courses

 - Health screening declarations for FSA employees, visitors and course participants with a focus on risks, signs and symptoms of COVID-19

 - Communication with our clients and students on attending a FSA training facility

-- Access to hand washing facilities and hand sanitiser at all FSA training facilities, posters strategically placed to promote strong personal hygiene.
+- Access to hand washing facilities and hand sanitiser at all FSA training facilities, posters strategically placed to promote physical distancing and personal hygiene.

 - Increased levels of cleaning and disinfecting of training equipment and facilities